sillygoose/mme-record/README.md

 <a id='utilities'></a>
 ## Utilities
 ### Extract
-I found I needed the ability to sniff the CAN buses but this is not possible on the Mustang Mach-E as the Gateway module makes ure there is no traffic to sniff.
-Extract is a work-around to this problem, you can use to extract some or all the DIDs in a module and run these in **Record** to look for state changes.
+I found I needed the ability to sniff the CAN buses but this is not possible on the Mustang Mach-E as the Gateway module makes sure there is no traffic to sniff.  **Extract** is a work-around to this problem, you can use this to extract some or all the DIDs in a module and run these in **Record** to look for state changes.
 Just temporarily replace the `unknown.json` with the output file of Extract and exercise the vehicle to capture state changes.

 #
 <a id='thanks'></a>